GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 make operator-image push-operator-image IMG=<tag>
 ```

-If you are using gcr.io as Container Registry, then authenticate the credentials using gcloud or check [here](https://cloud.google.com/container-registry/docs/pushing-and-pulling) then build the images and push to gcr with:
+If you are using gcr.io as Container Registry, then authenticate the credentials using gcloud or check [here](https://cloud.google.com/container-registry/docs/pushing-and-pulling) then build the images and push to GCR with:

 ```bash
 PROJECT=<gcp-project>